nfonrose/RadioLiveALaCarte/README.md

 ## RadioLiveALaCarte

-#### User (RLAC)
-An administrator of the RadioLiveALaCarte platform that can perform actions on it.

 #### Chunk
 Media file with a standardized (usually short) length (10s or 30s most of the time) captured, stored and processed by the RLALC platform.

 #### Media Datastore
-The component in charge of storing media files and associated metadata and annotation, and in charge of allowing requests to be made on it.
+The component in charge of storing media files and associated metadata and annotations.
+This component exposes an API to allow searching for chunks based on metadata attributes.

+#### User (RLAC)
+An administrator of the RadioLiveALaCarte platform that can perform actions on it.